maedelamar/BP9Capstone/README.md

-# Bookshelf
+# The Writers' Collaborative

 ## Description
-Bookshelf is an online social site in which users can share stories, rate and comment on each other's stories, and send messages to each other.
+The Writers' Collaborative is an online social site in which users can share stories, rate and comment on each other's stories, and send messages to each other.

 ## Tech Stack
 ### Front End